TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/Statement/Index.rst

 Read :ref:`how to correctly instantiate <database-query-builder-instantiation>` a query builder with the connection pool.

-Looking at a mysql debug log:
+Looking at a MySQL debug log:

 ..  code-block:: none